gulpchronics/networking-labs/04-albion-university-network/README.md

 - Web Server
 - FTP Server

-Each department is kept on a separate VLAN and IP network.
+Each department is assigned its own VLAN and IP network.

 ---